Tpigg89/Tpigg.github.io/README.md

 ## 4. No Third Parties
 The App doesn’t share your data with anyone, except for iCloud if you enable it.
 We don’t use analytics or tracking tools.

+All payment and subscription information is handled by RevenueCat and is covered by their Terms and conditions.

 ## 5. Kids’ Privacy
 The App isn’t meant for children under 13.
 We don’t collect data from anyone, including kids.